 Beach surf signs are rare and precious.
-From Malibu, Pipeline, Ericeira to Bells, Biarritz and Arpoador, surf information has been mixed up with serious art pieces that survive the passing of time and salty weather conditions.
+From Malibu, Pipeline, and Ericeira to Bells, Biarritz, and Arpoador, surf information has been mixed up with serious art pieces that survive the passing of time and salty weather conditions.

-Sharks are stars of the beach surf signs.
+Sharks are the stars of the beach surf signs.
 They are placed in the beach entrances in order to inform you what it means to go for a ride or a bath.
-Surfers lose lives every year in the shark infested waters of the world.
+Surfers lose lives every year in the shark-infested waters of the world.

 Do you know an interesting beach surf sign?
-Send us your favourite metal plaque from you local surf spot and we'll publish it here.
+Send us your favorite metal plaque from your local surf spot, and we'll publish it here.